fbpx

 Mullein = healing

-white tussie mussie, wedding flowers, meanings of flowers
+white tussie mussie, wedding flowers

 Rose (white) = unity, love